 With the heavy decline in Perth’s music festivals lately, it’s safe to say I’m truly missing that rush of adrenalin you get when you’re watching your favourite bands live.
 After kissing goodbye both Soundwave and Big Day Out (and Rock-It a few years earlier) it’s definitely starting to feel a little music festival lonely over here.
 Sure, there are a few goodies but the music is an ever-changing beat and it’s just not the same anymore.

 There’s something pretty magical about seeing a great band perform live.
-It’s a huge part of why I wanted to become a music journo in the first place – to capture that essence and fuel the feeling you get when you’re lost in the moment, listening to your favourite band somewhere in the world.
+It’s a huge part of why I wanted to become a music journalist in the first place.
+To capture that essence and fuel the feeling you get when you’re lost in the moment, listening to your favourite band somewhere in the world.
 And what better way to do it than to travel somewhere new in the process too?
 For me, music and travel go hand in hand.
 Some of the best days of my life were experiencing small outback music festivals in a new country and it’s oh so awesome!

 So here’s my ultimate music festival bucket list.
 From all the big names to a few different ones you probably haven’t heard of – loose yourself in this music festival extravaganza.